Honors Rep. Val Longhurst, Environmental Educators

 More Ways to Celebrate Earth Day

 And, the Earth Day celebration doesn’t end on April 22.
 In partnership with New Castle County and County Executive Matt Meyer, DelNature will be hosting the annual Middle Run Tree Planting on Saturday, April 24, 9 am – Noon.
 Since 1991, thousands of volunteers have helped plant about 55,000 trees at this New Castle County park located near Paper Mill and Possum Park roads in Newark.
 Increasing forest habitat provides food and shelter for a wide variety of native wildlife.
 Tree plantings have a myriad of other benefits, including making a positive impact on climate change.
 Volunteers are needed to help dig, plant and water trees.
 Volunteers are asked to bring a shovel and a jug of water to water the first tree and to later use for refills.
 Pre-registration is required.
-Masks and social distancing will be mandatory during the event.

 Director of Advocacy & External Affairs